anion0278/ble-experiments-recorder/README.md

-# VSB BLE Recorder GUI
+# BLE Recorder GUI
 WPF GUI app for recording participants' reactions during experiment of inducing the *kinaesthetic illusion*.
 Communication with the recording unit is enabled using BLE.

-# Key technologies
+# Key technologies and approaches
 - WPF MVVM (CommunityToolkit.Mvvm), ViewModel-First
 - Asynchronous programming, Async/Await
 - Multi-threading and synchronization